thecodingwolf3107/open-source-audit/README.md

 Generates a personalized open-source statement.

 ## 🖥️ How to Run Scripts
-Make sure you are using a Linux environment (Ubuntu / WSL).
+Verify that you are operating in a Linux environment (Ubuntu or WSL).
-For each script, follow these steps:
+For every script, take the following actions:

 chmod +x script1.sh
 ./script1.sh